madprops/airc/README.md

 ## Scripts

-These are some script ideas you can use to manage the bot(s)
+These are some script ideas you can use to manage the bot(s).

 ---